Your RN Roadmap: Everything You Need to Know About Being an RN

 As for moving up the ladder, RNs have lots of options.
 You could specialize in an area like telemetry or behavioral health, pursue advanced degrees like a Master of Science in Nursing, or even step into leadership roles.
 And if you’re eyeing those higher paychecks, becoming an Advanced Practice Registered Nurse (APRN) might be the ticket.

-Where do RNs work?
+Where Do RNs Work?

-Take a look at some of the most common settings you’ll find nurses working:
+Here are some of the most common settings you’ll find nurses working:

 • In specialty clinics or primary care settings, RNs focus on specific medical conditions or patient populations.